GiulianaEOlmos/boilerplate-node-express-postgresql/README.md

   - `GET /users/:id`: Retrieve a user by ID
   - `PUT /users/:id`: Update a user by ID
   - `DELETE /users/:id`: Delete a user by ID
-  - `GET /users`: Get all the users
+  - `GET /users`: Retrieve all users
-  - `POST /usersTransaction`: Add users as transaction => An example to implement transactions if are needed.
+  - `POST /usersTransaction`: Add users as a transaction (an example of how to implement transactions if needed)

 ### BLOG

-I write about the process to create this boilerplate in this post:
+If you're interested in learning more about how I built this boilerplate, check out my blog post where I explain the process step-by-step:

 ### READMEforProject

-The template for the readme that your project should use.
+If you're using this boilerplate as a starting point, I encourage you to create your own version that suits your specific needs.
+You can adapt this README.md template for your project to provide detailed instructions to your users.